NYS launches contact tracing program to track possible COVID-19 exposures

-OSWEGO COUNTY – The New York State Department of Health has deployed several trained specialists to reach out to people who may have been a contact to someone who tested positive for the disease COVID-19.
+The state Department of Health has deployed several trained specialists to reach out to people who may have been a contact to someone who tested positive for the disease COVID-19.
 People in Oswego County who receive a phone call with the caller ID “NYS Contact Tracing” (518-387-9993) are asked to accept the call.
 All information shared is private and confidential.

 Contact tracing is a core disease prevention tool used by public health for decades to help control the spread of communicable disease and is a key strategy in stopping the spread of COVID-19.